ninjasource/yote/README.md

 ## Project structure

-The `cs47l63` module should be in its own crate and is not specific to this demo.
-It is responsible for booting up the cs47l63 chip correctly and providing a bunch of register address and constants to be used by the application.
+The `cs47l63` cargo library is responsible for booting up the cs47l63 chip correctly and providing a bunch of register address and constants to be used by the application.
-The `hw_codec` constains a collection of helper functions that make calls to the `cs47l63` driver to configure it.
+The `hw_dsp` (hardware digital signal processing) constrains a collection of helper functions that make calls to the `cs47l63` driver to configure it.
 The `main.rs` application should use `dsp` module to exclusively communicate with the `cs47l63` even though, in theory, it could communicate directly with it through the `shared_bus` module.
+Right now there is some code duplication because of some power saving experiments where we need to drop the spi bus after every use.
+The duplicated code should be consolidated as soon as an acceptable abstraction has been designed.

-# Chapro compilation
+## Chapro compilation

 CC=arm-none-eabi-gcc
 AR=arm-none-eabi-ar
 CFLAGS = -W -Wall -Os -mthumb -ffunction-sections -fdata-sections -mcpu=cortex-m33 -DBR_ARMEL_CORTEXM_GCC -I$(INCDIR) -Wno-unused-local-typedef -fPIC -mfpu=fpv5-sp-d16 -mfloat-abi=hard

-# Notes on Power Consumption
+## Notes on Power Consumption

 Here are some of the things that seem to affect power consumption: